-- A symposium to explore the regulatory changes to legal education including a range of stakeholder perspectives (29 November 2017).
+- A multi stakeholder symposium exploring the proposed regulatory changes to legal education (29 November 2017).

 - Meeting with the Minister of State for Health and the Parliamentary Under-Secretary for Public Health and Innovation to discuss the ethical issues associated with non-invasive prenatal testing (NIPT) and the evaluative roll out of NIPT for Down’s, Edwards’ and Patau’s syndromes within the NHS Fetal Anomaly Screening Programme (9 March 2017)